ITR-4 Online Filing Enabled for AY 2026-27: Presumptive Tax Checklist

 Final takeaway

-ITR-4 is optional and only for eligible presumptive cases.
-Business facts can move the taxpayer to ITR-3.
-TDS and receipts must be reconciled.
-Treat this topic as one part of the full AY 2026-27 filing file.
-A clean return is created by consistent treatment across the return, supporting records, tax credits, schedules, declarations, and verification.
+ITR-4 is optional and applies only to eligible presumptive cases.
+Business facts — turnover levels, income nature, prior-year opt-out — can move a taxpayer to ITR-3 even when ITR-4 looks like the easier path.
+TDS and receipts must be reconciled before filing, not after.
+Treat this checklist as one part of the complete AY 2026-27 filing exercise; consistency across income, schedules, tax credits, and supporting records is what keeps a return defensible.